Scroll down for more information

 It’s critical for individuals to understand how domicile is determined and, importantly, how it impacts their personal tax position.
 We will:

-• check and confirm your domicile status, and advise on how to demonstrate non-UK domicile status to HMRC
+• Check and confirm your domicile status, and advise on how to demonstrate non-UK domicile status to HMRC

-• tell you of any potential tax impact if you and your spouse are not domiciled in the same country
+• Tell you of any potential tax impact if you and your spouse are not domiciled in the same country

-• assess your income and assets and advise on the best choices to minimise your UK tax liabilities
+• Assess your income and assets and advise on the best choices to minimise your UK tax liabilities

-• advise on the best approach for your UK and offshore banking and liaise with those to assist with arrangements to achieve your tax aims
+• Advise on the best approach for your UK and offshore banking and liaise with those to assist with arrangements to achieve your tax aims

-• tell you about any tax reliefs
+• Tell you about any tax reliefs

-• check for potential double tax in different jurisdictions and advise on how to minimise this
+• Check for potential double tax in different jurisdictions and advise on how to minimise this

-• remind you of your UK tax reporting and payment deadlines, and help you with completing and filing your tax statements.
+• Remind you of your UK tax reporting and payment deadlines, and help you with completing and filing your tax statements.

 A SEAMLESS GLOBAL SERVICE